Jemurai/policy/policies/Network_Security_Policy.md

 Remote access to administrative controls and management systems is expected in a cloud based architecture.
 Remote access should require both a second factor (eg. MFA with Authy) and in appropriate cases, structured network that administrators must come through to access the management systems.
 [NIST800-53:AC-17](https://nvd.nist.gov/800-53/Rev4/control/AC-17)

+### Integration

+Integration with 3rd party systems shall be approved by {{company_name}} security officer.
+Both partner (vendor) security evaluation and data flow will also be considered when building connections to 3rd party sytems.
+[NIST800-53:CA-3](https://nvd.nist.gov/800-53/Rev4/control/CA-3)

 ## Wireless

 {{company_name}} may use wireless networks in offices.
 Such wireless networks should not be public and should use current industry standard security configurations (eg. no WEP).
 In the event that they are shared networks, a VPN should be used to isolate company traffic from other traffic on the local wireless network.